lukeemhigh/kitty-sessionx/README.md

 ## Requirements

 - [Kitty](https://sw.kovidgoyal.net/kitty/)
-- [fzf](https://github.com/junegunn/fzf): used to select and switch between tabs interactively
+- [fzf](https://github.com/junegunn/fzf): used to select and switch between tabs, select directories for new sessions, and more
-- [zoxide](https://github.com/ajeetdsouza/zoxide): used to locate optimal directories when launching new sessions
+- [zoxide](https://github.com/ajeetdsouza/zoxide): used to match for directories when a non matching fzf query is provided
 - [fd](https://github.com/sharkdp/fd): _optional_ - used to search for directories in user-defined paths
-- [eza](https://github.com/eza-community/eza): _optional_ - used to list directory contents for previewing
+- [eza](https://github.com/eza-community/eza): _optional_ - used for previewing directory contens
 - [jq](https://github.com/stedolan/jq): used to parse JSON output from Kitty

 ## Installation & Usage